Welcome to Shared Services

 thumbnail for the college of sciences pilot

-In early spring of 2024, the Shared Services team initiated the Phase II Listening Tour.
-While continuing their efforts in the College of Sciences pilot, Shared Services initiated conversations with Business & Financial Affairs, College of Engineering, Fowler College of Business, and College of Professional Studies & Fine Arts.
-Utilizing the proven tools and techniques of Phase I, the second phase aims to continuously improve the Procure-to-Pay process along with other administrative activities.
+In early Spring 2024, the Shared Services team initiated the Phase II Listening Tour.
+While continuing their efforts in the College of Sciences pilot, Shared Services initiated conversations with Business & Financial Affairs and Academic Affairs.
+Utilizing the proven tools and techniques of the pilot, the second phase, Partnership, aims to continuously improve the Procure-to-Pay process along with other administrative activities.

 Implementing Shared Services is one step in San Diego State University’s strategic plan toward building a resilient and sustainable university through innovative practices.